Hakone Tenzan Onsen Walkthrough

 You can call a taxi at the reception desk of Tenzan on your way back but this may also take time.

-[about 35min/2.1km] Walking through the Hakone townscape is good option if the weather is nice.
-You can trust the Google Map route.
-The route along the river si recommended.
+[about 35min/2.1km] Walking through the Hakone townscape is a good option if the weather is nice.
+You can trust the Google Maps route.
+The route along the river is recommended.

-When you go by car or motorcycle, You can trust Google Maps navigation.
+When you go by car or motorcycle, you may be able to trust Google Maps navigation.
 Free parking is available, but note that it can be very crowded on holiday afternoons, with waits of sometimes an hour or more.

 Tenzan Walkthrough